Telehealth Therapy and Evaluations

 How does online therapy work?

 It's super easy!
 We'll email you a link prior to your appointment, and all you do is click on it.
 Nothing to download, and no login is required.
 You'll be connected to your clinician by audio and video so that you can see each other and talk.
 You can use a PC, laptop, tablet, or even your cell phone.
 Your device needs to have a camera, microphone, speakers, and a good internet or cellular connection.
 If you have any problems, just call us.

 Will my health insurance pay for online counseling?

-Since the COVID-19 outbreak, insurance companies have assured us that telehealth is covered for members during this crisis.
-For reference, BCBS of NC issued a statement that services normally covered in person will be covered by telehealth, and Aetna has even temporarily waived copayments for mental health counseling.
+Since the COVID-19 outbreak, many insurance companies have assured us that telehealth is covered for members during this crisis.
 Although no health care provider can guarantee a service will be covered, we will try to verify your benefits through our online connection.
 We recommend you call your insurance company to ask if the service you want (e.g., counseling, psychological testing) is covered when provided by telehealth, as we sometimes cannot reach a representative on their provider line.

 What is virtual counseling like?